 The first sweet dish was Bubur Sumsum (Frozen Rice Porridge, Rhubarb Granité, Ginger torch poached Rhubarb, Crispy Rice).
 Spot on: fruity and refreshing as a pre-dessert should be.

-Service itself was a bit of mixed bag.
-All very friendly, but individually ranging from very good and attentive to uninformed, off-timed and disconnected to the rest of the teams.
-Unfortunately, this was similar to our previous visits to Rijks and in our experience unfitting for a Michelin-starred restaurant.
+Service itself was a bit of a mixed bag.
+All very friendly, but individually ranging from very good and attentive to uninformed, off-timed, and disconnected to the rest of the teams.
+Unfortunately, this was similar to our previous visits to Rijks and in our experience, unfitting for a Michelin-starred restaurant.

 No sweet treats to go with our tea (which was Green tea instead of the Earl Grey we both ordered).
 As the “koektrommel” (cookie jar) would have been served during dinner, it felt like a missed opportunity.
 However, as a perfect nod to the longstanding tradition of intercontinental flying in KLM’s business class, we did receive a Delfts Blauw miniature statue of a Balinese temple as a souvenir.
 Instead of jenever, it contained a hibiscus-infused vinegar.

 A great closing of a wonderful lunch!